 According to scientific experiments, patients diagnosed with eczema can benefit from drinking 3 cups of oolong tea throughout the day; the beneficial results of this tea can be seen in less than a week.
 In one study more than half of the test subjects were found to show positive, long-lasting results in terms of skin conditions after six months of daily intake of oolong tea.

 Although the active mechanism has not been pinpointed exactly, many believe that the polyphenols present in oolong tea also work as anti-allergenic compounds.
 This means these compounds may help in relieving irritation and chronic skin problems like atopic dermatitis.
 Tea intake also brings down stress levels in the body, which may help to soothe allergies.

 Improves Bone Health

-The amino acid L-theanine, found in tea leaves is an amino acid that blocks L-glutamic acid to glutamate receptors in the brain.
-This normally causes cortical neuron excitement, which leads to an increased cognitive activity and neural stress responses.
+The amino acid L-theanine, found in tea leaves blocks the pathway of L-glutamic acid to glutamate receptors in the brain.
+This normally causes cortical neuron excitement leading to increased cognitive activity and neural stress responses.
 Since this amino acid binds to those sites, excitation doesn’t occur, and stress decreases because you are able to keep your mind at rest.

-More serious conditions that can be exacerbated by too much caffeine intake are diabetes, heart conditions, anxiety disorders, irritable bowel syndrome, and high blood pressure.
-Also, drinking too much oolong tea can actually sweep out excess calcium that your body is processing.
-For patients with osteoporosis, this can speed up bone degradation, even though other elements of oolong tea are helpful for this condition.
-It is best to use it as a preventive method for bone problems, rather than a treatment.
+Even though it can be beneficial to bone health, drinking too much oolong tea can actually have the opposite effect removing out excess calcium that your body is processing.
+For patients with, this can speed up bone degradation, even though other elements of oolong tea are helpful for this condition.
+If you have been diagnosed with this issue, it is best to discuss with a medical professional before consuming oolong tea.